ikuehne/kaleidoscope-refactor/README.md

 In theory, there is no reason the compiler should not run on any platform LLVM supports, but of course it is untested on most such platforms.

-The best advice for compiling this project that I have is to install the tools listed above and change the `BOOST_OPT` variable in the Makefile, then just try to `make` and see what happens.
+The best advice I have for compiling this project is to install the tools listed above and change the `BOOST_OPT` variable in the Makefile, which should point to the binary part of the Boost.Program\_options library.
+Then just try to `make` and see what happens.
 Good luck.

 Language
 --------